 This is a common problem in winter where snow melts down from the top of the roof and refreezes at the overhangs where the roof is cooler.
 Water can then back up into your house causing extreme damage.
 This type of damage can be prevented with a 3-step approach – proper ventilation – proper insulation – proper underlayment under your shingles.
 Call our professionals today to assess these issues.

 Many chimneys were built without what is called a saddle.
 This is a small roof behind the chimney that sheds water to the sides of the chimney, rather than accumulating in the back.
 Our professionals can also build a saddle behind your chimney to solve your chimney problems.

 Your roof may have several areas that have “flashing”.
 These are pieces of metal or other materials used to prevent the seepage of water around any intersection or projection in your roof.
 Examples: chimneys, valleys, pipes, or vertical walls.
 These flashings can deteriorate over time and cause roof leaks.
 Our professionals will replace all your flashings during your project.

 Siding and windows may also have gaps that contribute to roof leakage.
 These areas of your home will also be inspected to ensure your home remains protected from water damage.

-Starter course is the first level of shingle materials specially designed to adhere the first course of shingles to the roof, allowing maximum protection against shingle blow-offs.
+The starter course is the first level of shingle materials specially designed to adhere to the first course of shingles to the roof, allowing maximum protection against shingle blow-offs.

 An Ice & Water shield is a critical element to prevent water damage to the edges and valleys of your roof.
 Water seepage and melting result in damage to many roof systems, which is preventable with the installation of Weather Watch.

 Valleys are an area of the roof systems where 2 separate planes of the roof intersect.
-These areas handle a large amount of water volume during rain storm.
+These areas handle a large amount of water volume during a rainstorm.
 It is critical that these areas be installed properly during the underlayment installation as well as the shingle installation.